-Based on the data from 2017-2021, Bayer has reduced the environmental impact of its global crop protection portfolio per hectare by 14% against the 2014-2018 baseline.
+Based on the data from 2018-2022, Bayer has reduced the treated-area-weighted environmental impact per hectare of its global crop protection portfolio by 12% against the 2014-2018 baseline.
 The reduction was mainly the result of changes in our crop protection product portfolio in recent years.
+For the reporting period 2017 to 2021, we must restate our progress as 11% as opposed to the previously reported 14%, due to model enhancements and newly identified data corrections.16